byeonlab/pcap_parser/README.md

-A pcap file parser using libpcap library in C.
+A pcap file parser which finds GET requests using libpcap library in C.

 TODO:
--Parse GET request URIs.
 -Daemonize program (for linux)